iawia002/github-ranking/README.md

 It's powered by [React](https://github.com/facebook/react) and [Github API](https://developer.github.com/v3/)

-Get data from Github and then sort by star
+Get data from Github and then sort by star+fork